dorlugasigal/FolderWidget/README.md

+# FolderWidget
  FolderWidget is a Desktop widget that stores a shortcut for you files and folders made in C# winforms

-how to use?
+## how to use?

 open the application and drag a file, a folder or multiple files into the Widget